Suspect in slaying of U.S. Marines made 2014 trip to Mideast

 | CHATTANOOGA, Tenn./WASHINGTON

-CHATTANOOGA, Tenn./WASHINGTON The suspect in the fatal shootings of four U.S. Marines traveled to Jordan and possibly other Middle Eastern countries for seven months last year, authorities said on Friday, as the investigation focused on any signs of a connection to Islamist militants.
+CHATTANOOGA, Tenn./WASHINGTON The suspect in the fatal shootings of four U.S. Marines travelled to Jordan and possibly other Middle Eastern countries for seven months last year, authorities said on Friday, as the investigation focussed on any signs of a connection to Islamist militants.

 Mohammod Youssuf Abdulazeez, a Kuwaiti-born naturalized U.S. citizen, died on Thursday in a firefight with police after a rampage at two military facilities in Chattanooga, Tennessee.

-Investigators will try to establish if he was part of an organization or the latest "lone wolf" militant, radicalized U.S. Muslims acting on their own who President Barack Obama has said pose a greater risk to the country than a large-scale operation.
+Investigators will try to establish if he was part of an organisation or the latest "lone wolf" militant, radicalised U.S. Muslims acting on their own who President Barack Obama has said pose a greater risk to the country than a large-scale operation.

 Friends were shocked by the actions of Abdulazeez, who they said lived about 150 miles (241 km) away in Franklin, Tennessee, but had returned to his hometown to visit family for the holy fasting month of Ramadan, which ended Thursday.